short let regulations in UK

 Do I need planning permission for my short-term rental?

 This is only required if you plan to shortlet your property for more than 90 nights a year.
-You have to change the use classification of the property, especially if the property is not your main residence and you’re renting out the whole unit.
+You have to change the property’s use classification, especially if the property isn’t your main residence and you’re renting out the whole unit.

 Always check with the local authority to ensure your property is completely compliant with the shortlet rules.